RicardoRamirezR/blade-nav.nvim/README.md

 For packages that has Blade components, you should run the Ex command `BladeNavInstallArtisanCommand` to install the artisan command.

+## Health

+To check the health of the plugin, run `:checkhealth blade-nav`.

 ## Contributing

 Feel free to submit issues or pull requests to enhance the functionality of this plugin.